resourcepool/training-java/README.md

 ####4.3.10.
 Threadlocal
 Replace existing connection logic with a ThreadLocal object.

-#### 4.3.11 Gatling Test of your application
+#### 4.3.11 Performance Challenge with Gatling
+Now is the time to start evaluating your global application performance with a stress-test campain.
-You can now stress-test your web application with the gatling test present in the folder gatling-test.
-See the README present in the gatling-test folder for more explanations.
-Choose the simulation without Spring Security.
+Using Gatling, you have one day to stress-test your web application (gatling test and directions present in the folder gatling-test).
+See the relevant README file for more explanations.
+For now, choose the simulation without Spring Security.

+####4.3.9.
+Code review (t0 + 12 days)
+Important Points: What were the bottlenecks, what optimizations were done, for how much performance gain, which scores were reached.

 ###4.4 Continuous Integration / Continuous Delivery
 We want to setup a continuous integration/delivery  system for our webapp with [Jenkins](https://jenkins-ci.org/) and [Docker](https://www.docker.com).
 Each time we push on master we want Jenkins to retrieve the changes, compile, test on a specific environment, build and push the new image to a registry, then automatically deploy the new image on the Cloud.